 - Heat 2 T oil in a large bottom pot over medium high heat.
 Season the pork cutlets with salt and pepper and add them to the oil, cook until they start to brown, flip and brown the other side

-- Once pork is flipped, add the onion, bell pepper and tomato over the top and saute another 5 to 10 minutes
+- Once pork is flipped, add the onion, bell pepper and tomato over the top and around the pork and saute another 5 to 10 minutes

-- Add the beans, garlic, and cumin and season the mixture with a little more salt and pepper
+- Add the beans, garlic, and cumin and season the mixture with more salt and pepper

-- Add the chicken stock and simmer on medium low heat for about an hour or until the pork is tender and starting to break apart into chunks (use tongs to help break it up).
+- Add the chicken stock, bring to a boil, then lower the heat to medium low and simmer for 1-2 hours or until the pork is tender (time will depend on the thickness of the pork) and starting to break apart into chunks (use tongs to help break it up).
 The liquid should reduce by about half, it will be a little brothy/soupy.
 Add the scallions and cilantro and serve.

-- At this point, its done whenever you think it is...if you want to serve it as a "burrito bowl" over rice you can leave a little more liquid.
+- At this point, it's done when the pork is tender and shreddable...if you want to serve it as a "burrito bowl" over rice you can leave a little more liquid.
 If you want to serve it in tortillas, use a slotted spoon so it isn't too much liquid or let it keep cooking until more liquid is evaporated.

 - Serve with rice, tortillas, cheese, guacamole, and yogurt or sour cream